Nonye2K3/chia/Beginners-Guide.md

 # Basic information about Chia to get started

-Chia is a new type of cryptocurrency.
-Here is some basic information to get started.

-A concept that is repeated a few times below-- Chia is based on capacity of pre-stored random looking data that the user creates and stores in files called plots --making the blockchain consensus extremely fast/green.
+Chia is a new type of cryptocurrency that is based on capacity of pre-stored random looking data that the user creates and stores in files called plots, making the blockchain consensus extremely fast/green.
 It is an improvement over proof of work blockchains, which rely on fast graphic cards and custom machines doing millions of calculations per second, and wasting a lot of electricity.
-Chia also has many improvements to scripting, scripting environment, cryptography, usability, and scalability, and aims to be a simple, secure, and powerful blockchain.
+Chia also has many improvements to scripting, scripting environment, cryptography, usability, and scalability, and aims to be a simple, secure and powerful blockchain.

 ## How it works